relaycorp/veraid-website/src/pages/services.md

 2. Produce signatures.
 3. Verify signatures.

+Make sure to try the [VeraId demo](/demo) to see how to produce and verify signatures with your own domain name, and tinker with the SDK to see what's possible.

 ### Define the service

 VeraId is flexible enough to be integrated into any protocol,